TraverseJurcisin/Horticulture-Assistant-HASS-REPO/docs/bio_profile_v3_3_audit.md

 ### Home Assistant Integration Depth
 - Each BioProfile is surfaced as a Home Assistant device with sensor and binary sensor entities for resolved thresholds and derived analytics such as dew point and VPD.
-- Dedicated success-rate sensors now expose the most recent cultivation outcomes, making it easier to build dashboards that highlight compliance trends and stress events.
+- Dedicated success-rate sensors expose the most recent cultivation outcomes, and the new provenance diagnostic sensor summarises inherited versus overridden targets alongside contributor metadata.
 - Config and options flows allow users to create profiles, clone defaults, attach sensors, and adjust thresholds directly within Home Assistant.
-- Additional polishing opportunities include displaying provenance metadata, enhancing device info, and expanding history/analytics cards.
+- Additional polishing opportunities include enhancing device info and expanding history/analytics cards as the new provenance data is incorporated into dashboards.

 ### Multi-Tenant Backend Readiness
 - Cloud-bound operations are scoped by tenant identifiers, providing the foundation for multi-tenant isolation.